Capstone-Projects-2025-Fall/project-002-aac-api/Initial_API/README_MULTI_API.md

 ## Overview

-The API now supports multiple speech recognition providers with confidence scoring.
+The API now supports multiple speech recognition providers with confidence scoring. **By default, it uses all available APIs (Whisper, Google, Sphinx) and automatically selects the best result** based on confidence scores.
 This helps improve accuracy, especially for synthesized voices from AAC boards.

-## Current API: Google Speech Recognition

-You're currently using **Google Speech Recognition** (free tier) via the Python `speech_recognition` library.
-This doesn't work well with synthesized voices.
+## Default Behavior

+**The system automatically tries all available APIs and picks the best result:**
+- **Whisper** - Best for robotic/synthesized voices (offline, high accuracy)
+- **Google** - Good for natural speech (online, free tier)
+- **Sphinx** - Offline fallback (works with synthesized voices)

+The API with the highest confidence score is selected automatically.

 ## New Features